Military career of Mustafa Kemal Atatürk: General inspector (19 May 1919 – 8 July 1919)

 On 23 June High Commissioner Admiral Calthorpe, realizing the significance of Mustafa Kemal's discreet activities in Anatolia, sent a report about Kemal to the Foreign Office.
 His remarks were down played by George Kidson of the Eastern Department.
 Captain Hurst (British army) in Samsun warned Admiral Calthorpe one more time, but Hurst's units were replaced with a Brigade of Gurkhas.
 The movement of British units alarmed the population of the region and convinced the population that Mustafa Kemal was right.
 Right after this "The Association for Defense of National Rights" (Müdafaa-i Hukuk Cemiyeti) was founded in Trebizond (Trabzon), and a parallel association in Samsun was also founded, which declared that the Black Sea region was not safe.
-The same activities that happened during the Occupation of Izmir were happening in the region.
+The same activities that happened during the Occupation of Smyrna were happening in the region.
 When the British landed in Alexandretta, Admiral Calthorpe resigned on the basis that this was against the Armistice that he had signed and was assigned to another position on 5 August 1919.

 Kâzim Karabekir had called for a congress of all defense-of-rights associations to be held in Erzurum on 23 July 1919.
 Mustafa Kemal was elected head of the Erzurum Congress.
 This gave him the chance to talk in behalf of the national movement.

 The Erzurum congress drafted a deceleration with the representatives of the six eastern provinces.
 Later known as the National Pact, it affirmed the inviolability of the Ottoman "frontiers"—that is, all the Ottoman lands inhabited by Turks when the Armistice of Mudros was signed.
 It declared the provisional government, which is named as Turkish Grand National Assembly (GNA).
 On the economic front, this document also followed the Ottoman position of rejection of special status arrangements for the minorities, which was named as the Capitulations of the Ottoman Empire.
 A steering committee was established and Mustafa Kemal as selected head.

 Mustafa Kemal sought to extend the National Pact to the entire Ottoman-Muslim population of the empire.
 To that end, he called a national congress that met in Sivas and ratified the pact.
 He exposed attempts by the sultan’s government to arrest him and to disrupt the Sivas Congress.